cheretbe/notes/linux/gitlab.md

 docker exec -it gitlab_gitlab_1 gitlab-psql -c "SELECT version();" gitlab-psql -c "SELECT version();" gitlab-ctl pg-upgrade -V 14
+# Use --timeout option for large databases
+gitlab-ctl pg-upgrade --timeout 2h
 ```

 #### Migrate from packaged DB server to an external one